Galileo88/Galileos-Planet-Pack/README.md

   * Improved texure details even more on some worlds.

-  * Added Grannus with full visual mod support and changed Flight Globals to order it properly.
+  * Added Grannus with hefty feature set and changed Flight Globals to order it properly.

-* Added career saver and RemoteTech patches as accomodation for Grannus will break existing game saves.
+* Added "Career Saver" and RemoteTech patches as accomodation for Grannus will break existing game saves.

 * Strategia updates.